Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Potential Future Research Directions

-Although Function-as-a-Service (FaaS) abstraction relieves users from the burden of resource management (\eg load balancing and elasticity), it is not truly serverless, because it falls short on abstracting data management and the users still have to get involved with other services (\eg AWS DynamoDB \cite{awsdynamodb} or AWS SAM \cite{awssam}) to serve desires of the functions and/or applications~\cite{pu2019shuffling,klimovic2018pocket,schleier2020faas}.
-In particular, in some use cases the data can represent the function state.
-For instance, the state of an online-learned ML model that is updated frequently.
-Embedding such model into the function container image is not practical.
-Furthermore, ML models are large enough that cannot be fed as the function arguments, otherwise the function startup overhead would become substantial.
-The ML model is the function state and is best to be stored in a synchronized storage service that can be accessed and updated upon demand.
-Currently, users need to intervene and scatter these data objects on various storage or database services.
-We believe that, a truly serverless platform should abstract the deployment and scaling of both resources and data for the user.
-Such an integrated serverless system exposes further potential for reusing and approximation.
+Although Function-as-a-Service (FaaS) abstraction relieves users from the burden of resource management (\eg load balancing and elasticity), it is not truly serverless, because it falls short on abstracting data management and the users still have to get involved with other services, such as AWS DynamoDB \cite{awsdynamodb} or AWS SAM \cite{awssam}, to serve desires of the functions and/or applications~\cite{pu2019shuffling,klimovic2018pocket,schleier2020faas}.
+In particular, in some use cases, the data can represent the function state.
+For instance, the state of an online-learned Machine Learning (ML) model is updated frequently.
+Embedding such a model into the function container image is not practical.
+Furthermore, ML models are large enough that cannot be fed as the function arguments, otherwise, the function startup overhead would become substantial.

-Storage for the serverless platform can be categorized into ephemeral and permanent services.
-Data in permanent storage is guaranteed to persist, but accessing data from such storage is slower than an ephemeral one.
-Ephemeral storage is intended for hot data shared by multiple tasks.
-Such storage is relatively faster than a persistent one.
-However, it has limited space, hence, cannot store infrequently-used data indefinitely.
-These types of storage systems are offered by different services~\cite{pu2019shuffling,shillaker2020faasm}, as such, there are different APIs to access them.
-Currently, users have to get involved in this level of data storage management details and serverless platforms fall short in offering the same level of storage management transparency that they provide for the computing resources.
-The challenge in offering transparent (serverless) storage solutions is in abstracting the data storage elegantly, such that it is intuitive for the user and efficient for the system.
+In this scenario, the ML model is the function's state that is best to be stored in a synchronized storage service that can be accessed seamlessly upon the developers' demand.
+In this manner, the developers do not need to think about scattering, \revisedagain{reusing and} scalability of the state data on various storage or database services, instead, they can focus on the business logic of the application \revisedagain{while the system automatically manages data reusing and caching as it sees fits}.
+We believe that future serverless platforms will accommodate such dataflow semantics.

-\subsection{Object-as-a-Service (OaaS): Going Beyond the Function Abstraction}
+\subsubsection{Object-as-a-Service (OaaS): Going Beyond the Function Abstraction}